 LARGEST Bay Area DEFORESTATION in 100 YEARS — will increase FIRE DANGER.

 OVER 450,000 HEALTHY TREES WILL BE CUT DOWN — by tragically misguided people, including even self-described environmentalists who believe destroying forests and letting grasslands and shrubs replace them will reduce wildfire danger.
-Trees, compared to grassalands and chaparral, capture more fog, create more shade, cool the land, sequester carbon, are home to thousands of animals and birds, and are more resilient to wildfire than grasses and shrubs that will grow in their place once destroyed.
-Grassland and shrubs are what started and spread the devastating 1991 Oakland hills fire (not trees, which are often erroneously blamed — and are what fuel many of California’s huge 2015 and 2016 wildfires.
+Trees, compared to grassalands and chaparral, capture more fog, create more shade, cool the land, sequester carbon, are home to thousands of animals and birds, and are more resilient to wildfire than grasses and shrubs that will grow in their place once the forests are destroyed.
+Grassland and shrubs started the devastating 1991 Oakland hills fire (not trees, which are often erroneously blamed — and are what fuel many of California’s huge 2015 and 2016 wildfires.

 Grasslands and chaparral, not trees, are what fuel many of today’s California’s huge, fast-burning wildfires making headlines in 2015 and 2016.

 Federal court ruling denies $5.7 million in FEMA (Federal Emergency Management Agency) funds to cut down eucalyptus trees for the sake of “fire danger” mitigation.

 The court’s decision is a de facto validation of the opinion that living eucalyptus forests are NOT a fire hazard, as claimed by UC Berkeley, The City of Oakland, and East Bay Parks (EBRPD) that want to cut down hundreds of thousands of healthy trees and use the fear of wild fire to do it.
 The court’s judgment denies Federal Emergency (FEMA) money for deforestation masquerading as “vegetation management” and “fire danger mitigation.”